-- The firm-wide introduction of electronic files and roll out of new tablet based technology significantly reduces the need for hard copies of documents
+- A firm-wide introduction of electronic files and roll out of new tablet-based technology significantly reducing the need for hard copies of documents

-- With only limited exceptions all of our paper used is Forest Stewardship certified
+- With only limited exceptions all of our paper is Forest Stewardship certified

-- The majority of our UK office space is fitted with motion sensor lighting
+- The majority of our UK office space are fitted with motion sensor lighting

-- As part of our recent office fit outs we have ensured that we have installed LED lighting and we are implementing a programme of installing LED where practically possible in other areas
+- As part of our recent office fitouts, we have ensured that we have installed LED lighting and we are implementing a programme of installing LED where practically possible in all our UK offices

-- removed all single use consumables from all tea points (plastic/paper cups/stirrers/sachets)
+- Removed most single-use consumables from all tea points (plastic/paper cups/stirrers)

 - We recycle all our client area coffee grounds into advanced biofuels and biochemicals